IRIS-Solutions-Team/iris-toolbox-knowledge-base/source/steady-state/intro-bgp-models.md

 * Read off two numerical values for each variable:

     1. its current level
     1. its change over time, i.e. first difference or rate of change

 * For everything we need to do, it does not matter which particular snapshot we take - any snapshot along the BGP is equally good (and equivalent to any other)

 ---

+### Declare log-variables

+We need to know which variable is what type before we start steady-state calculations

+---